geekidea2017/shareIdea/shareideajavBackend/README.md

 # Swagger 2 UI Integrated
 _____________________________

 Swagger UI integrated In the application using Swagger2.
-Its integrated in SwaggerConfig.java file.
+Its integrated in SwaggerConfig.java f ile.
 For swagger Do not use @EnableWebMvc  Annotation in your application...
 URL to check swagger -- http://localhost:8083/swagger-ui.html --